enebular/docs/en/Device/Logs.md

 ![cloud_logs](/_asset/images/Device/Logs/cloud_logs.png)

 1. Timestamp of log output
-1. Log
+2. Log
-1. The service that output the log
-* Internal refers to enebular agent
+3. The service that outputs logs * Internal refers to enebular agent
-1. Log Level
+4. Log Level
-1. Timestamp when enebular received the log
-* By clicking the timestamp, you can select the time of the log to be viewed
+5. Timestamp when enebular received the log * By clicking the timestamp, you can select the time of the log to be viewed

 The log output from the Debug node is displayed as follows.